-A collection of helpful, celebrational and supportive books to explain LGBT+ to children, as well as teaching children that we are all different and to accept those differences.
-Useful for both children who may be part of the LGBT+ community and for children who are making new friends.
+A collection of helpful, celebrational and supportive books to explain LGBTQ+ to children, as well as teaching children that we are all different and to accept those differences.
+Useful for both children who may be part of the LGBTQ+ community and for children who are making new friends.

 The Secrets of Sam & Sam